yanivnizan/knowledge-base/src/documents/android/profile/Profile_Events.html.md

 }
 ```

-###SocialActionCancelledEvent
+### SocialActionCancelledEvent

-This event will be thrown when a social action has been cancelled.
+This event is triggered when a social action has been cancelled.

 ``` java
 @Subscribe